 There is no defined trail to begin.
 Rather, you’ll head in a southerly direction following signs to Tweed Spur Track.
 After 5–10 minutes of frolicking through the state park’s quaint and flat bush surroundings, you’ll arrive at the 4WD track.
 It appears to be one that’s seasonally closed to 4×4 vehicles.
 So for a lot of the year, you’ll only find hikers using the track.

 Admittedly, the gentle ascent of this rocky and uneven track is fairly uninspiring.
 You’ll be wondering when the really juicy trails begin.
-But it’s a good way to get the speed hiking started.
+But it’s a good way to get the adventure started.
 The slight incline is enough for you to work up a sweat.
 So by the time you have reached the first genuine walking trail of the day, you’d have adequately warmed up and will be ready to hit the ground running!

 After about 1km on the Tweed Spur Track, you’ll arrive at the Messmate Track to your right.
 The terrain immediately changes to that of a bushwalk.
 A fairly well maintained trail meanders its way through the thick Messmate Forest.
 Only the occasional fallen tree will interrupt your flow.
 Unexpectedly the incline of the trail intensifies, with fairly steep and narrow sections.
 You’ll notice a gradual increase in physical demand.
 Surprisingly, a significant amount of elevation is gained over 2–3km on this track.

 As you make your way through the trail, you will begin to catch glimpses of the stunning Cathedral Ranges.
 Within small gaps in the bush are sneak previews to what is ahead.
 Inspiring and incredible sprawling green mountain ranges.
 Next stop is the gateway to the incredible Sugarloaf Peak to be ascended via the Wells Cave Track.
 That is the Sugarloaf Saddle Day Visitor Area.